MEP: The DSRU Centre for Methods and Evidence in Pharmacovigilance

 Current MEP activities:

-- International Working Group on Signal Detection and Management in Pharmacovigilance – see News for further details.
+- International Working Group (IWG) on Signal Detection and Management in Pharmacovigilance – see the IWG page for further details.

 - Investigating the impact of product withdrawals, revocations, and suspensions on public health burden within the EU